flucoma/flucoma-docs/doc/BufPitch.rst

    The index of the buffer to use as the source material to be pitch-tracked.
 The different channels of multichannel buffers will be processing sequentially.

+:control select:

+   An array of ``symbols`` indicating which analyses to return.
+The options are ``pitch`` and ``confidence``.
+If nothing is specified, the object will return all the analyses.
+The analyses will always appear in their normal order, this argument just allows for a selection of them to be returned.
+Reordering the options in this argument will not reorder how the analyses are returned.

 :control startFrame:

    Where in ``source`` to start the analysis, in samples.
 The default is 0.